Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into 3 non-coplanar lines

 Erdo\v{g}an \cite{E-74} found a web with one hyperbolic, one elliptic and one parabolic pencil, arranged so that the vertex $P$ of the parabolic pencil coincides with one vertex of the elliptic pencil, while the other vertex $E$ of the elliptic pencil coincides with one of the limiting circles of the hyperbolic, the common circle of the elliptic and the parabolic pencils being orthogonal to the circle passing through the second limiting circle of the hyperbolic pencil and the points $P$, $E$.
-On the right of Figure 3 is a M\"obius representative of this type web with $P$ at infinity.
-On the projective model, we have 3 pairwise distinct points on the Darboux quadric: $E,P$ and $H$.
-The hyperbolic polar line $L_h$ spears the quadric at $E$ and $H$, the parabolic polar $L_p$ touches the quadric at $P$ and intersects $L_h$, and the elliptic polar $L_e$ is dual to the line through $P$ and $E$ (and intersects $L_p$).
+On the right of Figure~\ref{f3} is a M\"obius representative of this type web with $P$ at infinity.
+On the projective model, we have 3 pairwise distinct points on the Darboux quadric: $E$, $P$ and $H$.
+The hyperbolic polar line $L_h$ spears the quadric at $E$ and $H$, the parabolic polar $L_p$ touches the quadric at $P$ and intersects $L_h$, and the elliptic polar $L_e$ is dual to the line through $P$ and $E$ (and intersects $L_p$).\looseness=-1

 Finally, we present a family of hexagonal 3-webs formed by 3 pencils, whose M\"obius orbits are parameterized by one parameter.
 Two pencils are parabolic with distinct vertexes, and the third is elliptic, whose dual to the polar line meets the Darboux quadric at these vertexes.
-A representative of the family is shown in Figure 4, the vertexes being the origin and the infinite point.
+A~representative of the family is shown in Figure~\ref{f4}, the vertexes being the origin and the infinite point.
 In this normalization one can fix the direction of one parabolic line, the direction of the other is arbitrary.
 Any web in this normalization is symmetric by dilatation $x\partial_x+y\partial_y$.

-Surprising is not only the fact that the "largest" family was explicitly described only in 1977 by Lazareva \cite{L-77}, even more amazing is that the family falls within the general construction (see Introduction), which seems to have appeared first in the paper of Wunderlich \cite{W-38} in 1938!
+Surprising is not only the fact that the ``largest'' family was explicitly described only in 1977 by Lazareva \cite{L-77}, even more amazing is that the family falls within the general construction (see Introduction), which seems to have appeared first in the paper of Wunderlich \cite{W-38} in 1938!

-To prove that there is no other classes, we will strongly use Lemma \ref{sing}.
-The singularity of the described type occurs when two of the three lines, tangent to Darboux quadric at a point and meeting each its own polar line, coincide and the point is not a vertex or limit circle of any pencil. \begin{proposition} Consider the family of lines such that
+In what follows we refer to the above described webs as {\it Blaschke--Wunderlich--Balabanova--Erdo\v{g}an--Lazareva list}.
+To prove that there are no other classes, we will strongly use Lemma \ref{sing}.
+The singularity of the described type occurs when two of the three lines, tangent to Darboux quadric at a point and meeting each its own polar line, coincide and the point is not a vertex or limit circle of any pencil. \begin{Proposition} Consider the family of lines such that \begin{itemize}\itemsep=0pt \item[$(1)$] they meet two fixed lines $L_1$ and $L_2$, and